mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 ## Emails

-A tip that I got from a coworker is to tag all the incoming email, while I use an internal tool and a custom set of filters at work to tag emails I think that https://github.com/mbrt/gmailctl or a similar tool can help.
+A tip that I got from a coworker is to tag all the incoming emails, I use an internal tool at work that helps me tag emails with a declarative language, I think that https://github.com/mbrt/gmailctl or a similar tool can help.

-The first thing is to free your inbox from emails that aren't that aren't that important to read, I identified that emails coming from our bug tracker are most of the time not directed to me but to my team inbox instead, the first filter group bugs by the team they're targetted to and moves them to a tag e.g. `bugs-team-a`, `bugs-team-b` and archives them skipping the inbox.
+The first thing is to free your inbox from emails that aren't that important to read, I identified that emails coming from our bug tracker are most of the time not directed to me but to my team inbox instead, the first filter group bugs by the team they're targetted to and moves them to a tag e.g. `bugs-team-a`, `bugs-team-b` and archives them skipping the inbox.